5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 This boo⌹goo is found as well
 ~~~

 To solve this we need to introduce look-ahead and look-behind.
-The names make it pretty obvious what this is about but we want to emphasize that all matching attempts we've introduced so far have been "consuming".
+The names make it pretty obvious what they do.
+We want to emphasize that all matching attempts we've introduced so far have been "consuming".
 Look-ahead as well as look-behind are _not_ consuming.
 That means that no matter whether they are successful or not they won't change the position the engine is currently investigating.
 They are also called zero-length assertions.

 However, before we tackle our problem we need to introduce the concept of both word boundaries and anchors.
 We've already met one anchor: the caret (`^`), which matches the beginning of a line.
 There is also the dollar (`$`) which matches the end of a line.
 And there is `\b` which matches a "word boundary".
 All these characters are zero-length matches.